MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-amc-banking.md

 ms. search.keywords: bank, format, data ms.date: 10/01/2020
 ms.author: bholtorf
-ms.openlocfilehash: 8eb45d8c65a09ac56617f84a41543c38a4518fa9
+ms.openlocfilehash: a2147240aac15b805a6f64473b5eb2febb38deac
-ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
+ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2020
+ms.lasthandoff: 12/17/2020
-ms.locfileid: "3912412"
+ms.locfileid: "4757583"
 ---
 # <a name="using-the-amc-banking-365-fundamentals-extension"></a>Using the AMC Banking 365 Fundamentals Extension
 The AMC Banking 365 Fundamentals extension makes it easier, and more accurate, to send data to your banks.
-The extension connects [!INCLUDE[d365fin](includes/d365fin_md.md)] with the AMC Banking 365 Fundamentals for Microsoft Dynamics 365 Business Central service, which can convert bank data from [!INCLUDE[d365fin](includes/d365fin_md.md)] into formats that are required by over 600 banks around the world.
-For example, this makes it easier to transfer payments and credits to vendors by entering the payments in [!INCLUDE[d365fin](includes/d365fin_md.md)], and then uploading them to your bank.
+The extension connects [!INCLUDE[prod_short](includes/prod_short.md)] with the AMC Banking 365 Fundamentals for Microsoft Dynamics 365 Business Central service, which can convert bank data from [!INCLUDE[prod_short](includes/prod_short.md)] into formats that are required by over 600 banks around the world.
+For example, this makes it easier to transfer payments and credits to vendors by entering the payments in [!INCLUDE[prod_short](includes/prod_short.md)], and then uploading them to your bank.
 The formats can also smooth out bank reconciliation processes.
 For more information, see [AMC Banking for Microsoft Dynamics 365 Business Central](https://amcbanking.com/landing365bc/help).

 > [!Note]
-> AMC Banking has built additional extensions that work with [!INCLUDE[d365fin](includes/d365fin_md.md)].
+> AMC Banking has built additional extensions that work with [!INCLUDE[prod_short](includes/prod_short.md)].
 This topic describes only the Fundamental extension.

 ## <a name="using-our-demonstration-account"></a>Using Our Demonstration Account
-[!INCLUDE[d365fin](includes/d365fin_md.md)] comes with a demonstration account that lets you try out the AMC Banking 365 Fundamentals extension.
-We provide default settings for connecting to AMC Banking, specifying the bank accounts to get data from in [!INCLUDE[d365fin](includes/d365fin_md.md)], plus a few data exchange definitions.
+[!INCLUDE[prod_short](includes/prod_short.md)] comes with a demonstration account that lets you try out the AMC Banking 365 Fundamentals extension.
+We provide default settings for connecting to AMC Banking, specifying the bank accounts to get data from in [!INCLUDE[prod_short](includes/prod_short.md)], plus a few data exchange definitions.
 You can view the connection settings on the **AMC Banking Setup** page.
-For bank accounts, the extension applies values in the **Bank Name** , **Credit Transfer Msg.
-Nos.** , **Bank Statement Import Format** , and **Payment Export Format** fields on bank account cards.
+For bank accounts, the extension applies values in the **Bank Name**, **Credit Transfer Msg.
+Nos.**, **Bank Statement Import Format**, and **Payment Export Format** fields on bank account cards.

 We provide the settings, but to try out the extension you must run the assisted setup guide to apply them.
 To run the guide, on the **AMC Banking Setup** page, choose the **Assisted Setup** action.